Skip to Content

 How is Child Support Calculated in California?

 When child support is being calculated in California, the main factor that is taken into consideration is what will be in the child's best interests.
 There is also a formula that is utilized to determine the amount of child support that will be given, although it can be difficult to understand.
-While the calculations that go into figuring the amount out can be complex, understanding the input that goes into the formula is easier to understand.
+While the calculations that go into figuring the amount out can be complex, understanding the input that goes into the formula is easier to grasp.

 The components used to determine the amount of child support include:

-• The number of children
+• The number of children.

-• The amount of custody each parent has
+• The amount of custody each parent has.

-• The parents' gross income
+• The parents' gross income.

-• Certain deductions that may be allowed from gross income
+• Certain deductions that may be allowed from gross income.

 When Does Child Support End?